Last updated: June 20, 2026

 If you need help today

 Call 911 first if you or your child is in immediate danger.
-For food, shelter, transportation, rent help, household goods, clothing, and utility referrals, contact 211 Maine and ask for programs in your town or county.
-If the first referral cannot help, call 211 back and ask for another option.
+For food, shelter, transportation, rent help, clothing, household goods, and utility referrals, use 211 Maine.
+Ask for programs by town or ZIP code, and ask for more than one referral in case the first office is closed or out of funds.

-• No food: apply for SNAP through My Maine Connection, ask DHHS to screen for expedited SNAP, and use a food pantry while you wait.
+- No food: apply for SNAP through My Maine Connection, ask to be screened for expedited SNAP, and use food pantries while you wait.

-• No safe place tonight: call 211 and ask for emergency shelter, warming center, domestic violence shelter, or family shelter referrals.
+- No safe place tonight: call 211 and ask for family shelters, emergency shelters, warming centers, domestic violence shelters, or homeless outreach options.

-• Eviction or shutoff: contact your town or city office and ask for General Assistance.
-Also contact legal aid if you have court papers.
+- Eviction or shutoff: call your town or city office and ask for General Assistance.
+If you have court papers, contact legal aid quickly.

 Where to start

-Do not wait until every document is perfect.
-For SNAP, TANF, MaineCare, Emergency Assistance, Alternative Aid, and some child care help, Maine DHHS lists the main application paths on its applications page.
-Apply first, then upload or bring the missing proof as soon as you can.
+Do not wait until every paper is perfect.
+Apply with what you have, then ask how to send missing proof.
+For SNAP, TANF, MaineCare, Emergency Assistance, Alternative Aid, and other OFI programs, Maine DHHS lists forms and benefit paths on its applications page.

 Start with DHHS

-Use My Maine Connection for SNAP, TANF, MaineCare, Emergency Assistance, and recertifications.
-Save screenshots or confirmation numbers.
+Use My Maine Connection for SNAP, TANF, MaineCare, and many benefit updates.
+Save screenshots, dates, names, and confirmation numbers.

 Call your town

 General Assistance is local.
-Your town or city office may be the fastest path for rent, utility, food, medicine, or temporary housing vouchers.
+Your town or city office may be the fastest place to ask about rent, fuel, utilities, food, medicine, or temporary housing.

 Use local referrals

-211 can help you find food pantries, shelters, transportation help, and local charities.
-Ask for more than one referral.
+211 can help find shelters, food pantries, transportation help, clothing, diapers, and nearby charities.
+Ask for options in your exact town.

 Quick reference: which program fits the crisis?